 Clustering reduces the time it takes supervisors to check on their crews, the costs of maintaining roads, allocating equipment, and hauling wood, and the amount of non-productive time.
-Clustering can even reduce the cost of future operations such as tree planting and site preparation.
+Clustering can even reduce the cost of future forest operations such as tree planting and site preparation.

 However, spatial constraints such as green-up delays or adjacency restrictions can limit the opportunities for clustering in the short term.

 Green-up delay functionality is built into our Tactical Optimization application to allow for adjacency constraints in the optimization model.
 The model then adjusts the harvest timing to capture road cost savings while at the same time respecting constraints.

 Depending on the location of your land base, there may be limitations on when you can use your established road network.
 Some of these limitations are predictable.
 In northern climes, for instance, you may not be able to use road capacity to its fullest during the spring thaw, when there are weight restrictions.

 In order to maintain the payload during this period, alternative routes may be considered.
 These alternative routes are often more expensive because of longer distances and/or poorer road conditions.

 With Tactical Optimizaion, you can schedule transport on the most attractive route until it is no longer feasible, rerouting traffic to the more expensive relief road only when necessary.
 It can also be used to understand the impact of less predictable events such as a mudslide or flood.

 In conclusion, by optimizing your forest and road assets within the same tactical model, you can easily weigh the benefits of reducing transportation costs – and increasing the net value of your wood – against the capital cost of investing in road infrastructure.

 Find more information on the capabilities of Remsoft’s Tactical Optimization application and how it can help to improve wood flow, delivery, and capacity planning.